 Christmas in Bruges is like stepping into your very own Christmas card.
 The medieval town, in the Flemish region of Belgium, is aglow with sparkling lights, Christmas markets and gothic churches.
 Shops selling the prettiest of Christmas decorations are draped in festive foliage, cobblestone streets echo the clip-clop of horse-drawn carriages and chocolate shops fill the narrow streets.
-A visit to Bruges in December is guaranteed to leave you feeling festive.
+A visit to the Bruges Christmas markets is guaranteed to leave you feeling festive.

 The historical heart of Bruges, The Markt, is lined by grand medieval architecture as well as pretty gabled houses painted in festive colours.
 A perfect Christmas palette!